lencap/vm/README.md

 Bridged networking allows one use the local LAN, with a static IP address for each VM, all running from your own host machine.
 This option allows others on the same LAN to access services running on your VMs. __IMPORTANT__: For this to work A) you need local host __administrator privileges__, and B) you need to be allowed to assign STATIC IP ADDRESSES on your local network.
 This mode is not as popular, but can be useful in some unique settings.

 ## Installation Options
+There are two install options:
-- `brew install lencap/tools/vm` to use latest Homebrew release
+- `brew install lencap/tools/vm` to use latest Homebrew release, or ...
 - `make install` to place `vm` under `/usr/local/bin/`

 ## Usage